hislittlecuzin/Facepunch-Steamworks-Multiplayer-StartingPoint/README.md

 //end of code block
 ```

+#example/rentalsgame
+This folder has some more shizz I was working on for like fps.

+You can use that texture IG....
+It's a picture of my desk with water damage or sumn.
+If you don;t use my drunk boiler plate code there, you can just delete that folda.

 If you appreciate me or love me or something , plz giv money... am poor. idk how you would but ig I have a game on steam that's meh called Holy Journey of Salvation.
 And a youtube channel so if I release other games without dying, you can maybe buy one of those.